 Why are some people now getting a second booster?

 A second booster dose may offer a real advantage to those who are at increased risk for severe illness or death from COVID-19.
 This includes people who are moderately to severely immunocompromised, are age 65 or older, or who are age 50 and older with underlying medical conditions.
 The Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA) will continue to study if/when additional boosters will be recommended for more people.
-But for now, individuals at highest risk have another opportunity to choose if they want to add another layer of protection against COVID-19.
+But for now, individuals at highest risk have another opportunity to add another layer of protection against COVID-19.

 Who can get a second booster dose?